 The programme does not consider the AP(E)L credit system or accept self-funded applicants.

-Applicants from outside the European Union must meet the same eligibility requirements as those specified on the NHS Bursary Scheme website (see FAQ item 3 "Am I eligible for an NHS bursary?"
+Non UK applicants including from inside the European Union must meet the same eligibility requirements as those specified on the NHS Bursary Scheme website (see FAQ item 3 "Am I eligible for an NHS bursary?"
 Personal Eligibility section for details of the residence criteria).
 A bursary is not actually required, as trainees are funded by being employed, but the employing NHS Trust uses the same residence criteria for Trainee Clinical Psychologist posts as it does for bursaries.
 Therefore candidates who have been successful during the selection process but who do not meet the residence criteria cannot be offered employment as a Trainee Clinical Psychologist by the Lancaster DClinPsy Programme.
-Candidates should check that they meet the criteria before making a clinical psychology application.
+ALL candidates should check that they meet the criteria before making a clinical psychology application.
 The Lancaster DClinPsy programme does not accept self-funded applicants.

 English Proficiency Requirements

 The English Proficiency requirements for the programme is IELTS (International English Language Testing Service) from the British Council and the University of Cambridge 7.0 minimum or a TOEFL score of 93.

 All candidates with Graduate Basis for Chartered Membership and the minimum English language requirement will be invited to take part in our screening procedure.
 In 2015, our screening process will be an online general mental ability (GMA) test.
 This approach is widely used, for example by other healthcare professions with graduate entry training programmes, as it is a strong predictor of performance in complex or intellectually challenging jobs.
 The GMA test will have verbal and numerical reasoning elements.

 Practising the shortlisting test